burakdede/tech-papers-read/amazon-dynamo/notes.md

 ## Motivation

-- Amazon wants to keep their server up and running in the midst of network failures, natural disasters even tornados.
+- Amazon wants to keep their server up and running in the midst of network failures, natural disasters even tornados destroying data centers.
 - They have very strict uptime requirements %99.99 and each downtime cost them a lot of money and customer unsatisfaction.
-- Built a system even during failures that we can write and read from by **sacrificing consistency**.
+- Build a system even during failures that we can write and read from by **sacrificing consistency**.
+- It is possible to build a reliable, high performance and eventually consistent storage system and use it on production with demanding apps.

 ## Initial Decisions